Spring break is almost here. And that means it’s time to hit the beach. What better way to start the day than with a tasty breakfast by the water.

-Here are six Palm Beach County eateries where the only thing better than the eggs are the excellent water views (and the perfect place to walk off all those calories):
+Here are some Palm Beach County eateries where the only thing better than the eggs are the excellent water views (and the perfect place to walk off all those calories):

 The almond-coated, thick-cut French toast earns raves at this small, casual beach shack.
 Those watching their waists might want to order the Lighthouse Breakfast: choice of muffin, bagel or toast with fresh fruit cup and coffee.